 Last year we visited the Forest Lawn Cemetery in Hollywood Hills.
 Many people are buried here including Paul Walker.
 I researched the beautiful cemetery before taking the drive to Hollywood Hills.
 There are many burial sites you can find by visiting the Forest Lawn Cemetery website.

 I have loved to travel ever since I was nineteen.
 Once I started discovering various cultures and so many great places to see there was no turning back for me.
-Traveling Planning is a must for me these days.
+Travel Planning is a must for me these days.
 It’s all about getting out there and experiencing life.
 If you’re planning a trip to San Diego, I suggest visiting My 5 San Diego Favorites.